palantir/atlasdb/docs/source/services/timelock_service/index.rst

 - Additional reliability; we have subjected our new implementation to Jepsen testing, and do not rely on the consistency of the user's key-value services.
-- The number of AtlasDB clients can scale independently of AtlasDB's timestamp and lock services, and an odd number of AtlasDB clients is no longer required.
-An odd number of Timelock servers is still required.
+- The number of AtlasDB clients can scale independently of AtlasDB's timestamp and lock services, and an odd number of AtlasDB clients is no longer necessarily preferred.
+An odd number of Timelock servers is still preferred.
 - Resource contention between your AtlasDB clients and the timestamp and lock services can be better managed, because external timestamp services may be run on separate servers and/or JVMs (while the old embedded services had to be run on the same server, and within the same JVM).